mushroomsandchai/eia/README.md

 ## Managing DAGs

-Before triggering any DAGs, make sure the following variables are configured in the `.env` file provided in the project root.
-These are required for Airflow and dbt to authenticate with GCP and locate the correct project, bucket, and dataset:
+Before triggering any DAGs or even building the docker image, make sure the following variables are configured in the `.env` file provided in the project root.
+These are required for Airflow, dbt, terraform and streamlit to authenticate with GCP and locate the correct project, bucket, and dataset:

 ```env
 # Airflow and dbt shared variables